Seascraper (novel): Reception

 Jude Cook, writing for The Guardian, stated that Wood's ability to transform "the prosaic details of everyday life" into evocative prose made his writing a pleasure, despite dialogue which occasionally "veers close to folksy."

 Christopher Shrimpton's review for The Times Literary Supplement was less positive, criticising the "slightly silly dream sequence" where Thomas writes a song with his estranged father.
 Shrimpton described the latter parts of the book, when Thomas meets Edgar, as veering towards "emphatic" and "mawkish," in contrast to the novel's richly atmospheric opening.

 Johanna Thomas-Corr, writing for The Sunday Times, called the work "a fiercely atmospheric novel that engages the senses."
 She also commended Wood for his previous novels, calling them "unique and specific" stories centred on "working-class loners who are fascinated by human creativity but get dragged down by treachery, madness or something from their past."

 Leah Greenblatt, writing for the New York Times, described Seascraper as a "small but mighty coming-of-age story" in which the author "conjures the briny, locked-in atmosphere of his setting so completely that one half-expects the pages to be stiff with sea salt and a crustaceous whiff of the catch of the day."

 In September 2025 Seascraper was chosen by The Economist for its list of 'The best recent novels to read this autumn'.

+It was shortlisted for the 2026 Walter Scott Prize for Historical Fiction.